-Changes in Actuarial Assumptions: Changes as of June 30, 2021: • The expected rate of return was decreased from 6.625% to 6.00%.• The trend assumptions were revised to reflect future expectations.• The per capita health costs were updated to reflect current premiums.• The disabled life mortality assumption for non-teachers and the mortality assumptions for teachers were updated.• The retirement assumption for Group 1 employees hired on or after April 2, 2012 was updated.
+Changes in Actuarial Assumptions: Changes as of June 30, 2021: • The expected rate of return was decreased from 6.625% to 6.00%.• The trend assumptions were revised to reflect future expectations.• The per capita health costs were updated to reflect current premiums.• The disabled life mortality assumption was updated.• The retirement assumption for Group 1 employees hired on or after April 2, 2012 was updated.
 Changes as of June 30, 2022: • The first year medical and prescription drug trend assumption was revised to reflect known increases and the migration out of the Fallon plans and the Part B trend assumption was revised to reflect known increases.
 Changes in Plan Provisions: Changes as of June 30, 2021: • None Changes as of June 30, 2022: • None